 We recommend considering a serverless or containerized option and a dedicated cloud account for additional levels of security isolation.
 Check out the Okta webhook as an example.

-When handling requests, webhooks should first verify the request is valid then check if there's available logic to process the request and respond with a 200 HTTP status code.
-At a high level, the pseudo-code looks something like this:
+Webhooks should first verify the request is valid before handling any requests, then check if there's available logic to process the request and respond with a 200 HTTP status code.
+Here's an example in pseudocode of how Indent webhooks are structured:

-Indent signs all webhook requests it sends to your endpoints by including a signature in each request’s
+Indent signs all webhook requests it sends to your endpoints with a unique signature in the

 X-Indent-Signature header.
-This allows you to verify that the requests were sent by Indent, not by a third party.
-You can verify signatures either using our official libraries, or manually using your own solution.
+This signature lets you verify that requests are from Indent and not a third party.
+You can verify signatures with Indent's official library, or manually using your own solution.

-X-Indent-Timestamp header included in every request to provide an extra layer of certainty when it comes to the timeliness of requests, like preventing a time replay attack.
+X-Indent-Timestamp header to provide an extra layer of certainty when it comes to the timeliness of requests, to mitigate time replay attacks.

 - Change management — these webhooks receive Command Events like